joyshinola-byte/blinkbuy--DBMS-PROJECT/README.md

 The documents in this folder were prepared based on the Week 1 Software Requirement Specification (SRS), Business Requirement Document (BRD), and Requirement Analysis Report.

+Week 3

+Project Title
+E-Commerce Order Management Database System

+Student Name
+M. Joy Shinola

+Register Number
+2546022

+Course
+Bachelor of Computer Applications (BCA)

+Week Number
+Week 3

+Brief Description

+This project presents the Entity Relationship (ER) Diagram and Relational Schema for the E-Commerce Order Management Database System.
+The ER Diagram represents the entities, attributes, relationships, primary keys, foreign keys, and cardinality involved in managing customers, orders, products, payments, and shipments.
+The Relational Schema converts the ER model into database tables that can be implemented in a relational database management system.